About the University

 Introducing West Chester University

-West Chester University, a member of the Pennsylvania State System of Higher Education, is a public, comprehensive institution committed to offering high-quality undergraduate education, selected post-baccalaureate and graduate programs, and a variety of educational and cultural resources for its students, alumni, and citizens of southeastern Pennsylvania.
+West Chester University, a member of the Pennsylvania State System of Higher Education, is a public, comprehensive institution committed to providing high-quality undergraduate education, selected post-baccalaureate and graduate programs, and a variety of educational and cultural resources for its students, alumni, and the citizens of southeastern Pennsylvania.

-The University offers more than 100 graduate and undergraduate programs in the sciences and mathematics, business and public management, arts and humanities, health sciences, education and social work, and interdisciplinary studies.
+The University offers more than 118 undergraduate, 80+ graduate programs, and 5 doctoral programs in more than 50 fields of study.
 See Programs at West Chester for a complete listing of degree programs.
 Undergraduates are encouraged to participate in experiential learning opportunities, which range from internships to collaborative research with faculty members.
-In 2014, WCU launched a Summer Undergraduate Research Institute that offers even more undergraduates the chance to pursue significant research.
+Several years ago, WCU launched a Summer Undergraduate Research Institute that offers even more undergraduates the chance to pursue significant research.
 Service learning is an integral component of many courses at West Chester and the keystone of the Honors College.

-Currently, more than 16,000 undergraduate and graduate students are enrolled at West Chester University.
+Currently, more than 17,000 undergraduate and graduate students are enrolled at West Chester University.
 WCU is one of the most sought-after universities in the mid-Atlantic region.
-We have received more than 13,700 applications for the fall 2016 first-year class, which will be comprised of approximately 2,500 students.
+We received more than 15,500 applications for the Fall 2022 first-year class, which was composed of 3,006 students.
 We are the largest state-owned university in the Commonwealth of Pennsylvania and the premier state institution in such key measures as retention and graduation rates.
-Our entering students come from the top third of their high school class, and their SAT scores significantly outpace the state and national averages.
+On average, our entering students had a high school GPA of 3.5.

 History of the University